-You talk to your friends, family and even get independent legal advice from a lawyer.
+You talk to your friends, family and even get independent legal advice from a divorce lawyer in Pickering.
 They tell you about various options for dispute resolution.
 They tell you your rights and obligations.
 You discuss the best interests of the children.
 You even talk about fees and limited scope retainers.
 You wonder if should just represent yourself.

 In all of this, what are the chances that anyone told you anything about Collaborative Family Law?